zengm-games/zengm/HACKING.md

 http://requirejs.org/docs/optimization.html#download (you should install through npm).
 Then, just run:

-      make build-requirejs
+      npm run build

-(Running  just `make` will run the RequireJS optimizer and minify CSS.)
+(This will also minify CSS.)

 Alternatively, to use the unminified uncombined JavaScript files, go to Tools > Enable Debug Mode.
 This is quite useful during development, since it avoids the